whistlegraph/aesthetic-computer/README.txt

   - [X] Notification invite for `pond`.
   - [X] Test ordering a sticker (check if that is illegal)
   - [X] Make Offline access page compliant with apple submission guidelines + beautify
+  - [X] Disable landscape mode
+  - [X] Provide a method in your app for a user to opt out from receiving notifs

   + Later Version
   - [] Reload when crashing
   - [] Classic Sticker pack
+  - [] Custom keyboard

 *** `pond` production ***